austinmama/dl/dl-md5-authentication.md

 Border Gateway Protocol (BGP) authentication is an added layer of security that enables routers to share information only if they can verify that they are communicating with a trusted source, based on a key.
 TCP MD5 authentication between BGP peers verifies each transmitted message sent through the BGP session.
 {: shortdesc}

+## Planning requirements
+{: #md5-planning-requirements}

+Make sure to review the following requirement before configuring BGP MD5 authentication:

+* BGP MD5 keys must be created as an imported, type-standard key.
+The key material that you provide must be base64-encoded and the original string cannot exceed a maximum of 126 ASCII characters in length.
+For more information, see [Creating base64-encoded encryption keys](/docs/dl?topic=dl-dl-md5#create-encryption-keys).
-During an authenticated BGP session, BGP peers must be configured with the same key to establish a BGP neighbor relationship.
+* During an authenticated BGP session, BGP peers must be configured with the same key to establish a BGP neighbor relationship.
 Routers that are configured with a different key cannot maintain a BGP neighbor relationship.

+## Configuring BGP MD5 authentication
-{: important}
+{: #configuring-bgp-md5-authentication}

 You can store your keys in either Key Protect or Hyper Protect Crypto Services (HPCS).
 To configure BGP MD5 authentication, follow these steps:

 1. Set up a keystore instance with keys.
 For instructions, see [Key Protect: Getting started with encryption keys](/docs/key-protect?topic=key-protect-getting-started-tutorial) or [HPCS: Creating and importing encryption keys](/docs/hs-crypto?topic=hs-crypto-tutorial-import-keys).

-   BGP MD5 keys must be created as an imported, type-standard key.
-The key material that you provide must be base64-encoded and the original string cannot exceed a maximum of 126 ASCII characters in length.
-For more information, see [Creating base64-encoded encryption keys](/docs/dl?topic=dl-dl-md5#create-encryption-keys).
-   {: note}

 1. After you create encryption keys for Direct Link, use IBM Cloud Identity and Access Management (IAM) to grant authorization between your instance and the Direct Link service.
 You can grant access at the instance level, which grants the Direct Link service access to all the keys inside that instance.
 You can also grant access on a key-by-key basis.
 For instructions, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).